28mm/blast-radius/README.md

 - [Vanilla JavaScript](http://vanilla-js.com/) and [jQuery](https://jquery.com/) for front-end functionality
 - [HTML](https://html.com/), [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS), [Bootstrap](https://getbootstrap.com/), and other libraries for front-end design

+Terraform generates graphs in the form of [DOT](https://en.wikipedia.org/wiki/DOT_language) language. *Blast Radius* uses [Graphviz](https://graphviz.org/) to layout the graph after converting to SVG, and D3.js to implement interactive features.
+Terraform configurations are then parsed by [python-hcl2](https://github.com/amplify-education/python-hcl2) to generate a [JSON](https://en.wikipedia.org/wiki/JSON_document) representation of the graph, which provides details of each resource on hover.
+All of this is hosted on [Flask](https://flask.palletsprojects.com/) and runs on a [local server](http://localhost:5000/).

 ## Motivation
 The original creator of this open source project, [Patrick McMurchie](https://github.com/28mm), has been inactive on this project for some time.
 There are many issues waiting to be resolved, and features to be added.
-This repository presents some basic modifications, additional features, and enhanced accessibility.
+This repository presents some **basic modifications**, **additional features**, and **enhanced accessibility**.

 ## What's Different
-* Independence from Terraform and Terraform files
+* **Independence** from Terraform and Terraform files
   * App can run on its own, accepting DOT file or keyboard input
 * Multi-graph feature
-  * The app can display multiple graphs and can be compared side by side with tabs
+  * The app can **display multiple graphs** and can be compared side by side with tabs
 * Print
   * The graph can be printed, although the print can sometimes cut off the graph at times
 * UI changes